Beast-East/RandomMessageDiscordBot/README.md

 # Random Message Discord Bot

 ## Description
 This Discord bot can select a random message from a text channel's history and send it.
-The selection proccess takes into account the configuration of the guild, like select messages including attachments or urls or not.
+The selection of said message can be configured through the use commands.
+For example, including/excluding messages that contain
+URLs/attachments/mentions.

 ## Features
 - **Random Messages**: Selects a random message based on the target text channel's entire history and sends it there($targetchat must be called first for it to work).